 The thing people working from home report missing most is face-to-face interaction with colleagues.
-As result, successful offices will be designed to support socialization and collaboration.

-Instead of rows of desks and workstations, think a business lounge in an airport where
+As result, successful offices will be designed to support socialisation and collaboration.
+Instead of rows of desks and workstations, think a business

 RECONFIGURING THE OFFICE - TAKING THE NEXT STEP